Paternity Leaves Rules in India for Private Companies

 • Similar provisions of paternity leaves apply to the adoption of a child under the age of one year.

-See also Leave Policy for the Top Companies- Holiday list 2024
+See also Radico Khaitan Limited India Leave Policy- Holiday list 2024

 Important Note: A new employee in a company only becomes eligible to avail of paternity leave after completing 80 working days in the organization.